jvh985/Bookstack-Docker-on-Mac/README.md

 I initially tried to install manually but kept running into issues.
 So I went with the compose file route.
 Scroll down to the header: **Docker Containers**

+The top repository is from LinuxServer.io.
+They have a fantastic explaination.
 Here there is a link to [LinuxServer.io repository](https://github.com/linuxserver/docker-bookstack)

 Read through the README file and you'll come accross a compose file.
 The file itself it a bit outdated and video tutorials don't account for this either.